Pūkaha National Wildlife Centre

 They have really lost the plot.
 5 of the ‘spacious avaiaries’ were empty (signs on them saying so), and only 3 therefore contained birds.
 One of them had birds that are scarcely endangered – red crowned parakeets.
 There were 2 poor kiwis kept in night cages.
 The maintenance of the site was a bit lacking too.
 We reckoned that we each paid $20 for a shortish bush walk which we’d had for free, and better, in many other places.

-Reviewed about 13 years ago and experienced in September 2011
+Reviewed over 3 years ago and experienced in September 2011

 • 4.5/5